mogill/ems/README.md

 [Get the source at GitHub](https://github.com/SyntheticSemantics/ems)

 ## About
-Jace A Mogill specializes in resource constrained computing at both the largest and smallest scales.
+Jace A Mogill specializes in hardware/software co-design of resource constrained computing at both the largest and smallest scales.
-He has over 20 years experience optimizing software for distributed, multi-core, and FPGA/GPU/CPU hybrid computer architectures.
+He has over 20 years experience with distributed, multi-core, FPGA, CGRA, GPU, CPU, and custom computer architectures.

-###### Copyright (C)2011-2019 Jace A Mogill
+###### Copyright (C)2011-2020 Jace A Mogill